 REMARKS OVERHEARD AT THE AUCTION

-Into the musty muck of the earth, into the rich black deposits along
+Into the musty muck of the earth, into the rich black deposits along the broad banks

 Each Spring flooding floods the tilled sad land to the step of the plain plank house